theAndes/triviaGame/README.md

 1. Capture user selection into a variable
     1. Check user selection against correct answer
 1. Delete question from list to ensure it is not asked again
+1. When game is compete display stats and provide option to restart game

+*get user stats
+    *counter for timeout, wrong, right